Isangeles/burn/README.md

 ```
   [tool name] -o [option] -t [targets...] -a [arguments...]
 ```
-  Beside many arguments Burn handles also many targets, e.g. one charman tool command can be executed on many game characters, which results with a combined output.
+  Beside many arguments Burn handles also many targets, e.g. one command can be executed on many game characters, which results with a combined output.

   Example command:
 ```
-  >objectshow -o position -t player_test_0 player_test_1
+  objectshow -o position -t player_test#0 player_test#1
 ```
   Example output:
 ```
-  0.0x0.0 420.0x100.0
+  0.0 0.0 420.0 100.0
 ```
-  Shows positions of game objects with serial IDs 'player_test_0' and 'player_test_1'.
+  Shows positions of game objects with serial IDs 'player_test#0' and 'player_test#1'.

   To push argument with multiple word to command use quotes:
 ```
-  $charman -o show -t chat -a 'hey you!'
+  charman -o show -t chat -a 'hey you!'
 ```

   ### Expressions